sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 # Sourcegraph with Kubernetes

 <p class="lead">
-Deploying Sourcegraph on Kubernetes is for organizations that need highly scalable andavailable code search and code intelligence.
+Deploying Sourcegraph on Kubernetes is for organizations that need highly scalable and available code search and code intelligence.
 </p>

 <div class="cta-group">